RockingShip/untangle/GLOSSARY.md

     To handle the vast amount of data interference patterns are created between icons creating Moire patterns.
     Information is located/manipulated in these patterns and stored by the icons creating them.

+* heads

+    Group of nodes nearest to root.

 * imprint

     Extension of `footprint` including all possible endpoint permutations.